Why write a market research brief?

 - What customer groups, markets, areas or counties to include?
 Also which merit most attention?

-- For quantitative research, include the sample size, and length of survey.
-These are key cost determinants.
+- For quantitative research, include the sample size, nature, and length of survey.
+These all influence costs.

 - Also describe any stimuli or inputs.
 Stimuli is useful to probe and develop ideas.

 - Clarify any timing or budget constraints?
 It helps to be realistic on timing.
 Providing a budget also makes sure the scale of work proposed is affordable.
 In turn this helps researchers provide the best solution within your means.